- Section 194J - TDS on Fees for Professional or Technical Services

 You might have heard the term "TDS" thrown around a lot, especially when talking about expenses.
 TDS stands for Tax Deducted at Source.
 Primarily, this is how the government collects taxes in India.

 When specific expenditures are incurred, a particular percentage of the amount must be deducted by the paying party before transferring the remaining sum to the recipient.
 The deducted portion is then remitted directly to the government, ensuring timely tax collection.
 This practice serves as a preventive measure to discourage tax evasion.
 By deducting taxes at the source, the government sets aside a portion of the tax before it is even due.
-This process is typically applied to significant expenses such as salary, commissions, interest, and rent.
+This process is generally applied to significant expenses such as salary, commissions, interest, and rent.
 Essentially, it is a more methodical and effective tax collection mechanism.

-Is TDS deducted on provision for expenses?
+TDS on provision for expenses

 Is provision for expenses allowed in income tax?